moov-io/watchman/docs/network.md

 The business API (`BindAddress`, `:8084` by default) serves search, ingest, export, data refresh, the web UI, and (when enabled) MCP.
 These routes are unauthenticated by design.

 Operators who need auth or rate limits should terminate them on the proxy in front of `:8084`. `POST /v2/ingest/{fileType}` only accepts `fileType` values already defined in config; an unknown type does not create a new list.
+Ingest request bodies are capped (32MiB by default; `Ingest.MaxBodyBytes` or `INGEST_MAX_BODY_BYTES`).

 See [issue #875](https://github.com/moov-io/watchman/issues/875).